deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14677/index.md

 > </details>

-> Table 7 presents the best results obtained in various AI-generated text detection competitions, indicating the performance of different methods evaluated using various metrics.
+> Table 7 presents the best results achieved in various AI-generated text detection competitions, indicating the performance of different methods.

 {{< table-caption >}}